CyberZHG/CppTesting/README.md

 }
 ```

 The first parameter of `__TEST_U` is the name of the test suite, the second parameter is the name of the test case.
-The combination of suite name and case name should be identical.
+The combination of suite name and case name should be unique.

 After the definition of the test suites and test cases, we can run our tests: